Ritin-dev/main/src/content/solutions/clean-rooms.md

   * Laminar or turbulent airflow as required

   * Unsurpassed control of isolated work environments, including pressure (positive or negative), humidity, and temperature air flow patterns, and harmful dust particulates and gaseous contaminants
+copy_block_1: >-
+  ### Bring Compliant Clean Air to On-Demand Work Spaces

+  Duroair’s retractable clean rooms create clean air environments wherever they are needed.
+We combine our [DuroRoom™](/products/duroroom)  retractable enclosure with our DuroClean™  engineered exhaust system into one flexible, cost-effective solution for portable clean rooms and isolation rooms.

+  Duroair modular clean rooms can be placed anywhere in a manufacturing facility without having to install supplementary ductwork — or pay for ongoing air make-up costs.
+Our portable, retractable enclosures with non-vented air filtration can be engineered for large or small self-contained work environments, wherever and whenever needed.

+  Whether isolating a manufacturing process from the larger work environment (negative pressure) or protecting a process from contamination (positive pressure), our [DuroRoom™](/products/duroroom) and engineered filtration systems help guarantee worker safety from toxic dust and fumes, while reducing operating expenses and increasing productivity.
 copy_block_2: >-
   ### Technical Specifications